CallaJun/CallaJun.github.io/automaticfreetuition.md

 ### University of Alabama - Huntsville
 - Info
-  - Last verified 6 August 2018
+  - Last verified 7 May 2019
   - Open to international students/students in the US regardless of nationality
 - **Full Tuition + Housing**
   - [4.0 GPA, 34 ACT or 1520 SAT](https://www.uah.edu/admissions/undergraduate/financial-aid/scholarships/merit-tuition-scholarships)